Rochan-HM/Auto_Class_Register/README.md

 A script to automatically register you to your classes!

 # Note
-1. Only works on Windows for now
+1. Only works on Windows PCs with 4K or 1080P resolution.
-2. Needs Google Chrome
+2. Requires Google Chrome

 P.S: Your credentials are safe!
 They are not being sent anywhere!
 The script runs locally :)))